| |

 a commitment to our Creator to follow His Biblical principles and this

-violates His commandments about compromising and cowardice."
+violates my conscience regarding His commandments about compromising and cowardice."

 Rev 21:8